 Moving from Children's Services to Adult Social Care

-Moving from Children's Services to Adult Social Care is often called transition.
+Moving from Children's Services to Adult Social Care and health is often called transition.

 How transition planning works

 From year 9 at school you should start thinking and talking to others about:

 - what jobs you might like to do when you're an adult

 - your options for education or training

 - where you might want to live and how to be as independent as possible